 The formulary is a list of your covered prescription drugs.
 It includes generic, brand name, and specialty drugs as well as Preferred drugs that, when selected, will lower your out-of-pocket costs.

 Tiers are the different cost levels you pay for a drug.
-You will generally pay the lowest cost share for any Tier 1 generic drug or Tier 4 Preferred specialty drug.
+For Standard Option and Basic Option you will generally pay the lowest cost share for any Tier 1 generic drug or Tier 4 Preferred specialty drug.
 If your drug is in Tiers 2, 3 or 5, look to see if there is a generic or Preferred drug option available, and discuss these options with your doctor.
+For FEP Blue Focus you will generally pay the lowest cost share for any Tier 1 generic drug.
+If your drug is in Tier 2 or non-covered, look to see if there is a generic or Preferred drug option available, and discuss these options with your doctor.

 Basic and Standard Options